If you are buying speciality coffee, you need to know when it was roasted, because roasted coffee is constantly changing.

 (In our case, your coffee will usually have been roasted within a couple of days of shipping and never more than a week ago.
 Each bag tells you exactly when).

 Now for the slightly less clear-cut issue of resting times and use by dates.....

 There are many different views on this (and very little in the way of solid evidence).
-All I want to do here is share some of my own thoughts and observations from the last seven years of running Foundry.
+All I want to do here is share some of my own thoughts and observations from the last eleven years of running Foundry.